MINE-USTC/StableEdit/README.md

 ## Acknowledgements

-This repository builds on the broader lifelong model editing literature and experimental setups.
-We thank [ULTRAEDIT](https://github.com/XiaojieGu/UltraEdit) for their contributions to the field.
+This repository is built on prior work in lifelong model editing and benefits from the open-source ecosystem around sequential editing research.
+We especially thank the [ULTRAEDIT](https://github.com/XiaojieGu/UltraEdit) project for their contributions to the field.

 ## Contact

-For questions about the paper or code, please contact 2095835228@qq.com.
+For questions about the paper or code, please contact `2095835228@qq.com`.